prapul555/project1/README.md

 - Static web apps
 - Health bot
+- Cloud services

-## Features and Functionalities 😃
+## Features and Functionalities

 - Interactive and responsive UI.
 - Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
-- Has collection of many web pages including Home, About Us, Contact, fashion topics and fashion related information etc.
+- Has collection of many web pages including Home, About Us, Contact, Fashion topics and Fashion related information etc.
 - User can know about Fashion information through this website.
 - Included the feedback Survey form to increase the scope of improvement and developmet

 ## Screenshots -
 ![Screenshot 2022-12-28 at 7 11 03 PM](https://user-images.githubusercontent.com/115779688/209821130-e309d6d8-1288-40c8-863d-352da8b68fb2.png)